whitew1994WW/aws-cdk-serverless-hugging-face/README.md

 # CDK Sample: Deploy a Hugging Face Transformer model to Amazon Sagemaker - SERVERLESS!

+This repo deploys a full serverless stack for testing hugging face models from a front end using the AWS cdk.

-This example creates an SageMaker Serverless Endpoint using the Hugging Face DLC.
-You can provide your `model` , `task` for the model you want to deploy from huggingface.co/models as input `parameters`, in addition you should provide a short name for the model you are deploying.
+It uses a static webpage that hits an endpoint using HTMX to handle the api via api gateway and lambda to a SageMaker Serverless Endpoint.
+To set the endpoint you want to deploy from the cmd line you can provide your `model` , `task` for the model you want to deploy from huggingface.co/models as input `parameters`, in addition you should provide a short name for the model you are deploying.
 The Stack will create an IAM Role with the required permissions to execute your endpoint, a SageMaker Model, a SageMaker Endpoint Configuration and the Endpoint itself.

+The current limitations are that not all hugging face models are supported by SageMaker, and that there is a maximum ram size of 6gb.
+So the model you select will need to fit on that!
+In practical terms that means that most large language models are not supported.

+Have fun!

 ![image.png](./image.png)